 Risk management plays a central role in CEB's managerial decision-making process and is strongly supported by both the Managing Board and Supervisory Board.
 The Managing Board is responsible for implementing and maintaining the risk management policies within the organization and monitoring the risk exposure to ensure that CEB's activities and portfolios are not exposed to unacceptable potential losses or reputational damage.
 The Supervisory Board oversees the risk policy pursued by the Managing Board via its Audit & Risk Committee, which reviews and discusses the Bank's risk profile, capital management, and funding policies, as well as financial- and non-financial risks in view of the pre-defined risk appetite.
-The CRO and Risk Management are the main sponsors of the Bank's consolidated-level risk appetite, Internal Capital Adequacy Assessment Process (ICAAP), Internal Liquidity Adequacy Assessment Process (ILAAP), Recovery Plan, and other internal guidance documents.
+The CRO and Risk Management are the main sponsors of the Bank's consolidated-level risk appetite, Internal Capital Adequacy Assessment Process (ICAAP), Internal Diversity is among the Bank's three core values.
+Our diversified background and footprint in different regions allow us to think outside the box and be even more creative.

+Liquidity Adequacy Assessment Process (ILAAP), Recovery Plan, and other internal guidance documents.
 The Managing Board sets the Bank's risk appetite.
 CEB's risk appetite statement is discussed, reviewed, and approved annually in the relevant Supervisory Board meeting, and any material interim changes to the risk appetite are also subject to the approval of the Supervisory Board.
 More information on CEB's risk management can be found in the Risk Management and Business Control chapter of this annual report and in note 34 of the consolidated financial statements.